jxnblk/gatsby-themes/themes/gatsby-theme-system/README.md

 To learn more about MDX, head over to the [MDX docs site][mdx].

-## Theming

-By default, the System theme will add a default Emotion theming context to your site.

 ## Layout Components

 To use the System theme's layout components in your site, import the components from the theme and use them to create custom layouts.